sharcnet/vscode-hpc/README.md

 # vscode-hpc
-This is a sample code accompanying SHARCNET General Interest Seminar entitled: *Remote Development on HPC Clusters with VSCode* that will be presented on [January 12, 2022 at 12pm EST](https://sharcnet-ca.zoom.us/meeting/register/tZMkcumprTgrEt3bnKf55GgrgsGqFEvPrqMx).
-You can find a recorded version of the talk on the [SHARCNET YouTube channel](https://youtube.sharcnet.ca) usually one or two days later.
+This is a sample code accompanying SHARCNET General Interest Seminar entitled: *Remote Development on HPC Clusters with VSCode*.
+You can find a recorded version of the talk on the [SHARCNET YouTube channel](https://www.youtube.com/watch?v=u9k6HikDyqk).

 ## The setup